wikimatze/vimfiles/README.md

   - example: `{ :a => 1 }` after pressing `ds{` you will get `:a => 1`
 - `cs("` ... change surroundings and will replace the first surrounding argument with the second surrounding
   - example: `(:a => 1)` after pressing `cs({` you will get `{ :a => 1 }`
-- `ys` ... stands for "you surround" and the first argument specifies the scope and the second makes the replacement and the second using for wrapping up the first argument with the quotes
+- `ys` ... "you surround" and the first argument specifies the scope (can be a motion) and the second makes the replacement and the second using for wrapping up the first argument with the quotes
   - `ys2w` ... will wrapp two following words (`2w`) with underscores (`\*`)
   - `yss{` ... wraps the whole line